 A Happy Marriage Comes From WithinYour happiness both as an individual and as a married partner must come from within yourself.
-Being married can add to your happiness and health, but marriage is not and can not be the primary source of your happiness.
+Being married can add to your happiness and health, but marriage is not and should not be the primary source of your happiness.

 Anne Becker: "... getting married is not necessarily the key to achieving eternal bliss.
 Most people were no more satisfied with life after marriage than they were prior to marriage in a study published in the Journal of Personality and Social Psychology."

 Source: Anne Becker.
 "Marriage Is Not the Key to Happiness."
 PsychologyToday.com.
 3/18/2003.

 Ralph Waldo Emerson: "Nothing can bring you happiness but yourself."

 Tracy McMillan: "... get rid of the idea that marriage will make you happy.
 It won't.
 Once the initial high wears off, you'll just be you, except with twice as much laundry."

 Source: Tracy McMillan: "Why You're Not Married."
 HuffingtonPost.com.
 2/13/2011.

 Dalai Lama XIV: "Happiness is not something ready made.
 It comes from your own actions."